androidacy-user/mgskfixes/README.md

 Admittedly you could move on to these files into place yourself but why would you?
 You can do it systemlessly

-If you still want to do it systemful just add `-sysover` to the end of the file name (when flashing in TWRP)
+If you still want to do it systemful just add `-sysover` to the end of the file name (when flashing in TWRP).
+That's the beauty of Unity

+## But @topjohnwu and @phhusson say I shouldn't use Magisk on a GSI!!!!

+Yeah, yeah, yeah.
+Whatever.
+So you're device doesn't have many ROMs and you turned to GSI (or the stock one doesn't like Magisk).
+You shouldn't have to give up the great power of Magisk.
+And we can hardly expect either one of them to try to fix it.
+Each is a series of hacks so they'll work on as many devices as possible.
+So I'm going to try to apply a few more to get it to work

 ## So you're "fixing" Magisk with Magisk?